 Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-Free Agency has been a part of the player movement landscape for a few years now and has seen players like Brendon Goddard and Lance Franklin move clubs.
+Free Agency has been a part of the player movement landscape for a few years now and has seen players like Lance Franklin, Tom Rockliff and Tom Lynch move clubs.

 AFL free agents come in two varieties – restricted and unrestricted.